WizzerWorks/QtglTFTest/README.md

 * Example on how to read a glTF file using the Qt Json framework.
 * Example on how to use tree widget for displaying glTF document structure.
+* Help documentation of glTF specification in HTML format.